kpilszak/tour-operator/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to create tour operator web application.
+The main purpose is to create tour operator API to expose library of tours.
+User can rate the tour, view all ratings and view the average score of tour.

 ## Technologies
 Project is created with:
 * Java 8
 * Spring Boot 2.3.2.
 * MongoDB
+* Maven
 IDE: Intellij IDEA 2020

 ## Setup
+To run this project, you need to have `jdk`, `jre` and `maven` installed.
+Download the `src` folder and open it in a `command prompt` or `terminal`.
+Type `mvn spring-boot:run` and press enter to start the application on localhost:8080.

 ## Sources
 This project was created as an exercise from LinkedIn course "Creating Your First RESTful Spring Boot Microservice with JPA (2016)" by Mary Ellen Bowman.